lizkovalchuk/Tutorials/git-lessons.md

 ```

 - The characters after `alias` is what your alias will be.
 So in the first example, `co` is for checkout.
-- When you run your alias, the `git` keyword is implied.
 - If you want to add an alias that is comprised on multiple words, you just need to add the full command in quotations.

 ```